kdheepak/taskwarrior-tui/README.md

 See <https://kdheepak.com/taskwarrior-tui/installation/> on instructions for using package managers on various platforms.

-If you are compiling from source, you'll need to most recent stable rust compiler.
+If you are compiling from source, you'll need the most recent stable rust compiler.

 ### Configuration